 - Multi-channel: SMS, email, WhatsApp, tablet

-- Department-based: Separate tracking for outpatient, ward, emergency
+- Department-based: Separate tracking for outpatient, inpatient, emergency reception, lab/imaging

-- Real-time alerts: Instant notification on low scores
+- Real-time alerts: Instant notification on low operational scores

 Next Steps

-- Share this guide with your quality team
+- Share this guide with your operations and quality team

 - Start the 30-day plan